IT0004-HSC-A Risk Management

 System owner – Person or organization having responsibility for the development, procurement, integration, modification, operation, and maintenance, and/or final disposition of an information system

-System Security Plan (SSP) – formal document that provides an overview of the security requirements for an information system and describes the security controls in place or planned for meeting those requirements
+System Security Plan (SSP) – a formal document that provides an overview of the security requirements for an information system and describes the security controls in place or planned for meeting those requirements

 Vulnerability – Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source